 B. Retention of Wetlands in Public Ownership.
-Class I and II wetlands will be retained in public ownership unless DNR determines -- after research and consultation with affected agencies -- that they do not have sufficiently high water quality, water supply, habitat, and/or recreation values to merit public ownership.

-Class III wetlands will be evaluated on a case-bycase basis to determine if public retention or other measures are necessary to protect their values.
+In areas designated 'General Use,' 'Resource Management - High Value,' or 'Habitat,' Class I and II wetlands will be retained in public ownership unless DNR determines, after evaluation and consultation with affected agencies, that they do not have sufficiently important water quality, water supply, habitat, and/or recreation values to merit public ownership.
+Class III wetlands will be evaluated on a case-by-case basis to determine if public retention or other measures are necessary to protect their values.
 Generally, Class III wetlands of less than 5 acres will not be retained.